MonaNaamani/Programming-Notes/programming.md

 - `<hr>` Separates content (or defines a change)
 - `<a>` Hyperlink.
 The href attribute specifies the URL of the page the link goes to: `<a href="https://www.w3schools.com">Visit W3Schools</a>`

-##### Image Tag
+#### Image Tag

 There are two ways to specify the URL in the **src attribute**:
 1. Absolute URL - Links to an external image that is hosted on another website.
 Example: `src="https://www.w3schools.com/images/img_girl.jpg"`
 2. Relative URL - Links to an image that is hosted within the website.
 Here, the URL does not include the domain name.
 If the URL begins without a slash, it will be relative to the current page.
 Example: `src="img_girl.jpg"`.
 If the URL begins with a slash, it will be relative to the domain.
 Example: `src="/images/img_girl.jpg"`.
-It is almost always best to use relative URLs.
-They will not break if you change domain.

 The required **alt attribute** for the `<img>` tag specifies an alternate text for an image, if the image for some reason cannot be displayed.
 This can be due to a slow connection, or an error in the src attribute, or if the user uses a screen reader.
 Example:
 ```